da-penguin-guy/Virgil/Overview.md

 Error Strings are text strings that should be shown to the end user.
 These do not have specified values.

-Look at the example JSON or the python script for more specific information.
+Look at the example JSON or the example scripts for more specific information.

 # Info Requests
 Info requests are sent from a master to a slave to request an Info Message.
 They contain an array of the preamp indices that should be sent.
 Info Messages, once requested, are sent to the IP address that requested it.

-Look at the example JSON or the python script for more specific information.
+Look at the example JSON or the example scripts for more specific information.